 "Plus Jim Cartwright, a genius director, has added a new beginning as you walk into the theatre.
 The audience will walk into a 1970s Working Men's Bingo Hall in Wigan.
 You have characters in among the audience handing out bingo tickets from the moment you come in.

-"She's very much up-and-coming.
+"So you can't help but get involved in it; you get to play bingo in the interval!
+It's a very atmospheric show."And it's obviously been going down well with audiences."It really has.
+We've had nothing but fantastic reviews and Beverley Callard is absolutely superb.
+All credit to her as a person as she's been through a rough time recently,(she had well-publicised money and health problems, leading to her exit from Coronation Street) but also as an actress – she's just sensational."We hear Jess Robinson is a newcomer to the stage"She's very much up-and-coming.
 She's had a lot of experience but I think this is her first major job as a leading lady.
 She does a fantastic job of Little Voice and it isn't easy.
 She's a very outgoing girl in real life but she play Little Voice as painfully shy.

 "Also I'm writing my own stuff at the moment, and co-producing with a friend of mine.
 So who knows what's around the corner?
 In this game you never know.
 You just keep optimistic and see what happens.

-"It feels like a long time ago now.
+"I've been lucky enough to have had solid work for the last seven years and I've had about four weeks off each year, so I'm happy."How do you feel about The X Factor now?"It feels like a long time ago now.
 I still watch it but it's so different now.
 When I was on it you just auditioned in a room in front of Simon Cowell, Sharon and Louis.
 Now you stand in an arena in front of 30,000 people.

-"Very much so, yeah.
+"In a room with those three people was bad enough for me, without thousands of people booing you before you've even started."And you were famous for your love of swing music.
+Is it still your passion?"Very much so, yeah.
 Swing music has influenced my life and they're the songs that inspired me when I was young to do this sort of thing for a living.
 This is all I know and I'll do it till the day I die."

 Assembly Hall, Tunbridge Wells.
 Monday February 4 to Saturday February 9.
 Performances at 7.30pm nightly and 2.30pm matinees on Wednesday and Saturday.
 Tickets from £22.50 from 01892 530613 or www.assemblyhalltheatre.co.uk